cloudfoundry/summit-training-classes/cloud-native/site/content/labs/eureka.md

 ### What is happening?

-When successful, the browser app is using Eureka to locate the people service instances, then using Ribbon to load balance requests to those instances (b/c of quota limits, we only have 2 instance).
+When successful, the browser app is using Eureka to locate the people service instances, then using Ribbon to load balance requests to those instances (because of quota limits, we only have 2 instance).
 Should we add/remove instances of the people service, or should that service move, updates will happen automatically.

 Congratulations!
 You have successfully used service discovery to consume a microservice.